finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 ## Add React Helmet

-First we need to install React Helmet, then use it on our server and client.
+First, we need to install React Helmet, then use it on our server and client.
 To install React Helmet run the following command:

 ```bash
 # If you're using yarn